-Credit risk arises from cash and cash equivalents, deposits with banks and financial institutions, as well as credit exposures to wholesale and retail customers, including outstanding receivables and committed transactions.
-In particular, the Company is exposed to settlement risk, the risk of the Company completing financial settlement with the market on behalf of a client. where the client is unable to fund these settlement obligations back to the Company.
+Credit risk arises from cash and cash equivalents, receivables due from other financial institutions, other financial assets at cost, deposits with banks and financial institutions, as well as credit exposures to wholesale and retail customers, including trade and other receivables and committed transactions.
+In particular, the Company is exposed to settlement risk, the risk of the Company completing financial settlement with the market on behalf of a client, where the client is unable to fund these settlement obligations back to the Company.